-Policy C.9.5 - Risk Management Plan for Existing and Future Commercial Fertilizer and Pesticide Application
+Policy C.9.5 - Risk Management Plan for Existing and Future Commercial Fertilizer and Pesticide Application includes, for example, but is not limited to the following (for full circumstance details refer to the MOECC Tables of Drinking Water Threats):

 Within a wellhead protection area where the vulnerability score is 10, any existing or future commercial fertilizer or pesticide application where it is or would be a significant drinking water threat, is designated for the purpose of Section 58 of the Clean Water Act, and requires a Risk Management Plan.
-This includes, for example, but is not limited to the following (for full circumstance details refer to the MOECC Tables of Circumstances Tables of Drinking Water Threats):
+This

-- a) the application of commercial fertilizers where either - i. the livestock density (according to livestock density mapping) is greater than 1.0 nutrient unit/acre or - ii. the percentage of managed land is greater than 80%. - b) the application of pesticides to an area of land greater than 1 hectare resulting in the presence of chemicals listed in the MOECC Table of Circumstances Tables of Drinking Water Threats.
+- a) the application of commercial fertilizers where either - i. the livestock density (according to livestock density mapping) is greater than 1.0 nutrient unit/acre or - ii. the percentage of managed land is greater than 80%. - b) the application of pesticides to an area of land greater than 1 hectare resulting in the presence of chemicals listed in the MOECC Tables of Drinking Water Threats.